EAWF/BTC-Toolbox/Toolbox/README.md

 # The Tools
-These are the tools that you can use to easily build your own Bitcoin paywall.
+These are the tools required to easily build your own Bitcoin paywall.
 * **[getBTCRate](https://github.com/EAWF/Bitcoin-Merchants-Toolbox/getBTCRate.md)** - returns the current USD exchange rate for bitcoin
   - Two Modes:
     - Return Current USD Exchange Rate